-Kennedy D., Terrell, S. R. & Lohle, M. F. (2014).
-A grounded theory of persistence in a limited-residency doctoral program.
-Manuscript submitted for publication.
+Kennedy, D. H., Terrell, S. R., & Lohle, M. (2015).
+A grounded theory of persistence in a limited residency doctoral program.
+The Qualitative Report, 20(3), 215-230.

-Lohle, M. F., Terrell, S.R. & Levy Y. (2014).
+Terrell, S. R., Lohle, M.F. & Levy, Y. (2014, October).
 Systems analysis from a qualitative perspective: An emerging skills set for information systems professionals.
-Paper presented at the Proceedings of the IACIS 2014 International Conference, Las Vegas, NV.
+Paper presented at the 2014 International Association for Computer Information Systems Conference, Las Vegas, Nevada.

-Terrell, S. R., Levy, Y., Ramim, M., & Lohle, M. F. (2014).
+Terrell, S. R., Levy, Y., Ramim, M. & Lohle, M. F. (2014).
 Doctoral consortium – 10 mistakes doctoral students make.
-Panel discussion at the IACIS KM Conference 2014, Blagoevgrad, Bulgaria.
+Paper presented at The International Institute for Applied Knowledge Management Conference, Blagoevgrad, Bulgaria.

 Lohle, M. F., & Terrell, S. R. (2014).
 Real projects, virtual worlds: Coworkers, their avatars and the trust conundrum.
 The Qualitative Report, 19(15), 1-35.

 Terry, K. Y., Lohle, M. & Jankovic, E. (2009).
 Managing information across the enterprise: Implementing a program management office (PMO).
-The International Journal of Case Method Research and Application.
-22(3), 213 – 222.
+The International Journal of Case Method Research and Application, 21(3), 213 – 222.